CRUSTDE-ContainerizedRustDevEnv/total_commander_best_file_manager/README.md

 Use a pipe | to exclude certain folders of files: `*.md | .git\ target\`.

 There is also a `Find duplicate` tool in the Advanced Tab.
 Very useful.

+## Add user command, keyboard shortcut and button

+For often-used commands, it is easy to add some customization.
+I like to open `git-bash` in Wezterm on the active directory.
+Configuration - Option - Misc - Add Hotkey Ctrl-G - Choose command from "magnifier button" the last category on the left is "usercmd.ini" - New

 ## Working with photos